 It’s another one of those MLM (aka Network Marketing, aka Pyramid Scheme) Programs whose main purpose is to sign you up, buy a product kit, then get you to sign up your friends, family, and co-workers to do the same thing.

-Honestly, it’s promoted by damn near every high level MLM member who only gets paid through their affiliate links to the course.
+Honestly, it’s promoted by nearly every high level MLM member who only gets paid through their affiliate links to the course.
 Yep, you read that right…

 It’s supposed to show you how to become a successful “Network Marketer” but most members barely make any money promoting their products.

-That’s just the truth…you won’t get rich off a shitty 30% commission from over-priced nail polish.
+That’s just the truth…you won’t get rich off a small commission from over-priced nail polish.

 If you want to really get rich online, (at an average of $1,500 per sale PER MONTH)…